ngntrgduc/ngntrgduc/README.md

 ### About me

-- I'm a freshman at VNUHCM - University of Science, majoring in Mathematics and Computer Science
+- I'm a freshman at University of Science - VNUHCM, majoring in Mathematics and Computer Science
 - I’m currently learning **Data Science**, **Machine Learning**, **Mathematics** and **Algorithms**

 ### Languages